tonimelisma/mail/ARCHITECTURE.md

 * **Pattern:** Offline-First MVVM with a domain layer is strictly followed.
 * **ViewModels (androidx.lifecycle.ViewModel):** Scoped to navigation destinations, they hold UI state, observe data from Use Cases (sourced from local DB), and manage UI feedback for sync/error states.
-For message details, this includes managing `ContentDisplayState` for bodies/attachments and providing retry mechanisms for downloads.
+For message details, this includes managing `ContentDisplayState` for bodies/attachments, providing retry mechanisms for downloads, and avoiding redundant refreshes for content already being downloaded.
 * **Views (Jetpack Compose Composables):** Observe StateFlow from ViewModels using collectAsStateWithLifecycle().
 Implement pull-to-refresh, display sync status indicators, and present content download states with smooth transitions and retry options.
 * **State Management:** Immutable data classes represent screen state.